argentlabs/argent-gifting-contracts/README.md

 ### Get Dust

 The factory has a function allowing it to claim the dust left on an account.
 This action can only be done after a claim has been performed.
-This can also be used to recover in case a user has sent some tokens to the account.
+This can also be used to recover any excess tokens a user may have sent to the account.

 ### Pausable